zanminkian/powerful-jest/packages/powerful-jest/README.md

 })
 ```

-4. Run `pnpm jest` to test.
+5. Run `pnpm jest` to execute tests.

-## Configs
+## Configuration

-1. You can add more cli configs after `pnpm jest` command.
+1. Add more CLI configurations after the `pnpm jest` command.
 For example, run `pnpm jest --coverage` to collect test coverage.
-Run `pnpm jest -h` for more cli options information.
+Run `pnpm jest -h` for more CLI options information.
-2. You can add a `jest.config.js` file on the root of your project.
-Check [Jest official doc](https://jestjs.io/docs/configuration) for more information.
+2. Add a `jest.config.js` file in the root of your project.
+Consult the [official Jest documentation](https://jestjs.io/docs/configuration) for more information.

 ## How it works

-We will append some reasonable default cli options if you don't add them when you run `pnpm jest`.
+If you don't include CLI options when running `pnpm jest`, we will append some sensible defaults:
-- `--transform='{"^.+\\\\.tsx?$":"ts-jest"}'`: This option transforms the typescript file, so that we can support typescript project without any other configs and installation.
+- `--transform='{"^.+\\\\.tsx?$":"ts-jest"}'`: This option transforms TypeScript files, so you can support TypeScript projects without additional configurations or installations.
-- `--passWithNoTests`: This option makes cli end without errors if there are no tests.
+- `--passWithNoTests`: This option prevents the CLI from producing errors if no tests are found.
 You can override this default by `pnpm jest --passWithNoTests=false`.
-- `--collectCoverageFrom='**/src/**/*.{(j|t)s,(j|t)sx}'`: This option specifies where the test coverage is collected from.
-You can override it as you want: `pnpm jest --collectCoverageFrom='**/lib/**/*.js'`
+- `--collectCoverageFrom='**/src/**/*.{(j|t)s,(j|t)sx}'`: This option specifies the location for collecting test coverage.
+Override it as needed: `pnpm jest --collectCoverageFrom='**/lib/**/*.js'`

 ## License